-NOTE 9 - RELATED PARTY TRANSACTIONS
+NOTE 7 - RELATED PARTY TRANSACTIONS

 P.S.
 ARTS receives donations from its Board of Trustees, members and other related parties throughout the year.
-For the years ended June 30, 2020 and 2019, P.S.
-ARTS received \$185,834 and \$165,760, respectively, of contributions including special events donations, merchandise sales, board member fees and other promises to give from related parties.
-As of June 30, 2020 and 2019, \$16,355 and \$19,238 of these donations from related parties, respectively, are outstanding and are included as contributions receivable in the accompanying statements of financial position.
+For the years ended June 30, 2021 and 2020, P.S.
+ARTS received \$63,974 and \$185,834, respectively, of contributions including special events donations, merchandise sales, board member fees and other promises to give from related parties.
+As of June 30, 2021 and 2020, \$16,355 of these donations from related parties, respectively, are outstanding and are included as contributions receivable in the accompanying statements of financial position.

-For the years ended June 30, 2020 and 2019, P.S.
-ARTS purchased event-related services from companies owned by two members of the Board of Trustees totaling \$184,570 and \$193,245, respectively.
+For the years ended June 30, 2021 and 2020, P.S.
+ARTS purchased event-related services from companies owned by two members of the Board of Trustees totaling \$0 and \$184,570, respectively.

-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 8 - SUBSEQUENT EVENTS

-Management evaluated all activity through September 10, 2020 (the date the financial statements were available for issuance).
+Management evaluated all activity through September 8, 2021 (the date the financial statements were available to be issued).